kabirahuja2431/PerformanceFunctionAnalysis/README.md

 <h5 align = "center"> <i>To appear in NAACL-2022</i> </h5>

-The code is under internal review at the moment, but should be released publically soon.
+The repo has been moved [here](https://github.com/microsoft/PerformanceFunctionAnalysis).
 We apologise for the inconvenience.
 If you have any questions please contact [Kabir](mailto:kabirahuja2431@gmail.com).